By David Joel Miller.

 People who want you to be your best will not only point out your faults but may be willing to make suggestions on how you can overcome those obstacles.

-If the message you are getting is don’t try and you will never be successful, discount that message.
+If the message you are getting is don’t try, you will never be successful, discount that message.
 If the message you are hearing is that you have some defects of character that are holding you back, then seriously consider if those are things you are ready and willing to change about yourself.

 If you have been hearing the same thing from multiple sources, take some time to consider if this is useful information that you need to hear.